opnfv/functest/docs/devguide/index.rst

 Functest is a project dealing with functional testing.
-Functest produces its own internal test cases but can also be considered as a framework to support feature project testing suite integration.
+Functest produces its own internal test cases but can also be considered as a framework to support feature project testing.
-Functest developed a test API and defined a Test collection framework that can be used by any OPNFV project.
+Functest developed a test API and defined a test collection framework that can be used by any OPNFV project.

 Therefore there are many ways to contribute to Functest.
 You can:

- * develop new internal test cases
+ * Develop new internal test cases
- * integrate the tests from your feature project
+ * Integrate the tests from your feature project
- * develop the framework to ease the integration of external test cases
+ * Develop the framework to ease the integration of external test cases
- * develop the API / Test collection framework
+ * Develop the API / Test collection framework
- * develop dashboards or automatic reporting portals
+ * Develop dashboards or automatic reporting portals

 This document describes how, as a developer, you may interact with the Functest project.
 The first section details the main working areas of